SRIJITH11101/ToDo_App/README.md

 # todo_app

-A Basic ToDo app made using Provider for Statemanagement.
+A Basic ToDo app made using Provider for StateManagement.

 ## Getting Started